proxystore/proxystore/docs/quickstart.rst

 Lazy proxies, rather than wrapping an object directly, wrap a function which when called produces the actually object (referred to as the `factory`).
 A lazy proxy delays executing the factory until the first time the proxy is used.
 As a result, the lazy proxy is just a skeleton than can be passed around until needed.
-The process of calling the factory is referred to as `resolving` the proxy.
+The process of calling the factory is referred to as `resolving` the proxy, and proxies perform just-in-time resolution.

-ProxyStore uses these lazy proxies to efficiently pass objects between Python processes or physical devices via remote object stores.
-The proxies act as references to the data in a store, and the factories retrieve the data from the store when first needed.
-ProxyStore has three main components: 1) the :any:`Proxy <proxystore.proxy.Proxy>` implementation, 2) a set of useful :any:`Factory <proxystore.factory>` types, and 3) a unified interface for a backend object :any:`store <proxystore.backend.store>`.

-ProxyStore currently provides support for local memory store and `Redis <https://redis.io/>`_ stores.
+ProxyStore provides the :any:`Proxy <proxystore.proxy.Proxy>` and :any:`Factory <proxystore.factory.Factory>` building blocks for creating powerful just-in-time resolution functionality for Python objects.

+ProxyStore also provides implementations for interacting with remote object stores via proxies.
+Passing objects to remote machines via proxies is powerful because all the functionality for resolving the object is package with the proxy and the destination code does not need to be modified to handle the proxies.

 Installation
 ------------